VaultExpress/vault-express/README.md

 I did search for this topic and found scattered information spreads all over internet.
 Those infomation will give me wrinkles, I don't want to be an expert on this topic, I just want to create an app with acceptable secure.

-Then I create this project with hope that opensource community will help me out, As always. and also to help people with the same situation as me to solve this issue.
+Then I create this project with hope that opensource community will help me out, as always. and also to help people with the same situation as me to solve this issue.

 ## Features
 - A secure Sign-up/Sign-in implementation